silmu/docker-dynamodb-local-dynamodb-admin/README.md

-# Docker container with DynamoDB and Dynamodb Admin UI.
+# Docker container with DynamoDB and Dynamodb Admin UI 🐳

 This DynamoDB setup is ideal for local development, providing a seamless and efficient environment for testing and building applications.